-Beyond the clear moral and ethical imperative, the system-wide benefits of social and economic inclusion and the risks of continued exclusion, a growing body of evidence supports the link between more diverse company leadership and financial performance.
-We believe improving diversity, equity and inclusion performance creates enduring value by improving decision-making, attracting talent, enhancing workforce satisfaction and stimulating insight and innovation.
+Beyond the clear moral and ethical imperative, the system-wide benefits of social and economic inclusion and the risks of continued exclusion, a growing body of evidence supports the link between more diverse company leadership and financial performance.3 We believe improving diversity, equity and inclusion performance creates enduring value by improving decision-making, attracting talent, enhancing workforce satisfaction and stimulating insight and innovation.4

 Recent tragic events, including George Floyd's murder in the US in May 2020, have brought into focus glaring racial and ethnic injustices around the world that are reflected on boards and in workforces, including those of companies' suppliers and in unfair impacts of business practices on diverse communities.
 In many parts of the world, Mr Floyd's death triggered difficult conversations that exposed barriers, in the workplace and elsewhere, faced by diverse groups, including but not limited to race, ethnicity, gender, sexual orientation, age, disability, nationality and socioeconomic background; and highlighted the additional challenges that individuals who belong to multiple diverse groups experience.
 It also focused attention on the need to build more inclusive company cultures that dismantle obstacles and enable all individuals to thrive and maximise their contributions to their companies, communities and society.
+In Australia, the continued occurrence of negative impacts on indigenous heritage, land and peoples by businesses highlights the need to increase Indigenous representation at senior levels in business, and to ensure their representation in the decision making over the use of lands.